 Greg’s Blog, ‘Being A DJ’, was launched in June 2010.
 He describes it as “not a DJ blog as such, but more a blog by someone who happens to be a DJ”.
-The blog is now well established, with over 200 posts published and half a million people visiting the site to date, with many of Greg’s pieces on various aspects of club culture gaining critical acclaim.
-He’s also highly active on SoundCloud, where his mixes, edits and podcasts passed the million play mark back in September 2012.
+The blog is now well established, with over 250 posts published and close on a million site visits to date, Greg’s observations on various aspects of club culture now an online touchstone for an ever-increasing amount of dance enthusiasts and aficionados.

 In August 2010 he co-curated (with Jack Hemingway) the Warehouse and Roller Disco areas at the inaugural Vintage Festival at Goodwood, which proved to be an overwhelming success, being named ‘Best New Festival’ at the UK Festival Awards (Greg also being nominated in the ‘Best Feel Good Act Of The Summer’ category).
 The following year he and Jack curated the Warehouse and Style Studio areas as Vintage was hosted at London’s Southbank.

 Greg is also highly active on SoundCloud, where his mixes, edits and podcasts have picked up almost two and a half million plays since he opened his account in 2009.